oslabs-beta/genesisQL/README.md

 - Generate graphQL schemas, types, and queries, through an inuitive graphical user interface (GUI)
 - Specify which fields you'd like to use in your schema, and whether they are required or not
 - View data retreived from API urls with a single search
-- Copy generated schema code with a simple button click
+- Copy generated schema code to clipboard with a single button click
-- Outputted code includes ability to set up and run a functional apollo-server, and access graphQL playground
+- Outputted code includes ability to set up and run a functional apollo-server, and access the graphQL playground

 # Usage
 1) Visit our website: [genesisQL Beta](http://www.genesisql.com/)